Mogambo: Post-production

 Except for Gardner accompanied by player piano, the music featured in the film was by local traditional performers, unusual for Hollywood at the time.

-Francoist Spanish censors would not allow adultery to be shown onscreen.
-For this reason, they changed the relationship of the characters of Linda Nordley (Kelly) and Donald Nordley (Sinden) from wife and husband to sister and brother in the dubbed version released in Spain, thus necessitating the removal of a bedroom scene in which only one bed is present.

 Reception

 The film was a hit — according to MGM records it made $4,576,000 in the US and Canada and $3,692,000 elsewhere, resulting in a profit of $2,026,000.

 In his October 2, 1953 review for The New York Times, Bosley Crowther observes that the film “has a great deal more to do with the low-down romantic maneuvering of two colorful and popular stars than with the thrills of adventuring in Africa, …Some handsome color shots of open country are slipped in from time to time, ...
 But the interest is basically centered in the civilized stalking of the stars.
 And it is meant as no insult to Mr. Gable to say that he is the most important gorilla bagged.
 In the advancement of the romance, which itself is hot stuff, for what it is, several capable actors do entertaining jobs.
 Mr. Gable is beautifully commanding, in his vicious, sardonic way, and Miss Gardner, as we say, is as enticing as any calculated vampire can be. …Grace Kelly as the stuffy English dame, Donald Sinden as her pip-pip hubby and Eric Pohlmann as a hand are all right, too.
 The trouble is simply that more of them meant less of the animals.”
 The movie premiered at the Radio City Music Hall.

 James Bacon, writing a capsule review for the AP's Bob Thomas' Hollywood on September 16, 1953, had a similar reaction: “It seems everybody both here and around the country has been hoping Clark Gable would get a good picture.
 King Gable actually hasn't had one good movie since his return from World War II service.
 He's got it now in "Mogambo," even though it's a remake of "Red Dust" one of his greatest hits of the '30s.
 Gable is virile as ever as when he was a much younger man.”

-It has a 75% rating on Rotten Tomatoes, based on 12 reviews.
+It has a 79% rating on Rotten Tomatoes, based on 14 reviews.

-In 2025, The Hollywood Reporter listed Mogambo as having the best stunts of 1953.
+In 2025, The Hollywood Reporter listed Mogambo as having the best stunts of the year.